Best USMLE Prep Resources for IMGs on a Budget (2026)

 Can I pass Step 1 using only free resources?

 Yes.
 First Aid (library copy or PDF), AnKing deck, QuantaPrep, and YouTube resources are sufficient to pass Step 1.
 The AnKing deck alone covers the high-yield factual content of First Aid.
-QuantaPrep's unlimited questions provide the clinical reasoning practice you need.
+QuantaPrep's daily question access provides the clinical reasoning practice you need.
 Many students have passed Step 1 with less.

 Is QuantaPrep a good substitute for UWorld?